BenSibley/Ignite/readme.txt

 === Ignite ===
 Contributors: bensibley
-Tags: blog, education, entertainment, two-columns, right-sidebar, left-sidebar, custom-background, custom-menu, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: two-columns, right-sidebar, left-sidebar, custom-background, custom-logo, custom-menu, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready, blog, education, news
 Requires at least: 4.5
 Tested up to: 4.8
 Stable tag: 1.67

-Ignite is a clean and responsive blog theme.
+Ignite is a clean, free, and responsive blog theme.

 == Description ==

-Ignite is a clean and responsive blog theme.
-Its modern design is great for both business and personal blogs.
-Features include: custom logo, social media icons, left- or right-sidebar layout, five fonts, custom background colors, and many additional display options.
+Ignite is a clean, free, and responsive blog theme.
+Its modern design is great for both business and personal websites.
+Ignite has a simple and minimalist design that looks equally great on laptops, tablets, and mobile devices.
+Features include: custom logo, social media icons, left- and right-sidebar layouts, five fonts, custom background colors, and many additional display options.
+Use it to blog about the news, food, music, fashion, or your travels.
+Ignite is now WooCommerce compatible, so you can even setup an eCommerce store.
 There is also a premium upgrade for Ignite called Ignite Plus.
-Preview on desktop, tablets, and mobile with our interactive live demo: https://www.competethemes.com/demos/?theme=ignite

 **Live Demo**